goodluckoguzie/goodluckoguzie.github.io/projects/litesocnavgym.md

 ---

-## <a id="problem"></a>2.
-The Problem
+## <a id="motivation"></a>2.
+Research Motivation

-### Why Was LiteSocNavGym Needed?
+### Why This Was Needed

-While SocNavGym provides a comprehensive social navigation environment, it can be computationally expensive for rapid iteration during algorithm development.
-Researchers need:
+While SocNavGym provides a comprehensive social navigation environment, I observed that it could be computationally expensive for rapid iteration during algorithm development.
+When testing predictive models and reinforcement learning approaches, I needed faster feedback loops to iterate quickly on ideas.

-1. **Faster Simulation** - Quick feedback loops during development
-2. **Rapid Testing** - Test multiple algorithms quickly
-3. **Efficient Evaluation** - Benchmark models without long waits
-4. **Core Dynamics Preserved** - Maintain essential social navigation features
+LiteSocNavGym was developed as a lite testing environment to enable rapid iteration during algorithm development.
+This environment allows for quick testing of predictive models and reinforcement learning approaches before applying methods to the full SocNavGym environment.

+### Research Design

+I created LiteSocNavGym by simplifying complex features while preserving core social navigation dynamics.
+The environment achieves 3-5x faster simulation speeds by optimizing rendering, physics calculations, and state management (see Key Innovation section for details).

+---

+## <a id="challenge"></a>3.
+The Challenge

+### What Makes This Hard?

+Creating a lightweight version of SocNavGym required careful balance:
+- **Speed vs. Fidelity** - How to make it faster without losing essential dynamics
+- **Simplicity vs. Compatibility** - Maintain API compatibility while simplifying internals
+- **Core Features** - Identify which features are essential vs. optional

 ### The Solution

-LiteSocNavGym was developed to address these needs by:
+I addressed these challenges by:
 - **Simplifying complex features** - Removing non-essential components
 - **Optimizing performance** - Faster simulation while preserving core dynamics
 - **Maintaining compatibility** - Works with same RL frameworks